161sam/ai-workspaces/README.md

-# n8n Installer
+# ai-workspaces

-**n8n Installer** is an open-source Docker Compose template designed to significantly simplify setting up a comprehensive, self-hosted environment for n8n and Flowise.
+**ai-workspaces** is an open-source Docker Compose template designed to significantly simplify setting up a comprehensive, self-hosted environment for n8n and Flowise.
 It bundles essential supporting tools like Open WebUI (as an interface for n8n agents), Supabase (database, vector information storage, authentication), Qdrant (high-performance vector information storage), Langfuse (to observe AI model performance), SearXNG (private metasearch), Grafana/Prometheus (monitoring), Crawl4ai (web crawling), Remote Desktop environments (browser-based access), and Caddy (for managed HTTPS).
 Plus, during setup, you can optionally import over 300 community workflows into your n8n instance!

 ### Why This Setup?

 This installer helps you create your own powerful, private AI workshop.
 Imagine having a suite of tools at your fingertips to:

+- Access a full desktop environment directly in your browser.
 - Automate repetitive tasks.
 - Build smart assistants tailored to your needs.
 - Analyze information and gain insights.
 - Generate creative content.
-- Access a full desktop environment directly in your browser.

 This setup provides a comprehensive suite of cutting-edge services, all pre-configured to work together.
 Key advantages include: